Civil defense by country: Syria

 The Syrian Civil Defence Forces, also known as Self-Protection Squads, is a civil defence organisation that operates in Syria.
 It is also known as The People's Army.
 Directors-General of the organisation have included Brigadier General Abdel-Chani Jamal.
 The forces are divided into units or squads.

 Taiwan

 There are more than 117,000 air raid shelters in Taiwan, some dating back to the Japanese colonial period.
 Many more obsolete shelters as well as military bunkers have been repurposed as commercial, artistic, or public buildings.

+Turkey

+Disaster and Emergency Management Presidency (AFAD) is the responsible Turkish institution for coordinating civil defence, and to respond to civil emergencies including those arise from natural disasters.
+AFAD is a participant of the European humanitarian aid and civil protection mechanism.
+General Directorate of Civil Defence under Turkish Ministry of the Interior was the responsible institution in Turkey for civil protection and it was disbanded in 2009 with the establishment of AFAD.

 Turkmenistan

 The General Directorate of Civil Defense and Rescue (Raýat goranmak we halas ediş baş müdirligi) is part of the Ministry of Defense of Turkmenistan.
 It is the civil defense agency of Turkmenistan that is similar organizationally to the Russian Ministry of Emergency Situations.
 It conducts exercises in the territories of industrial enterprises with non-militarized rescue workers, developing tactics in the event of various natural disasters and/or rescue operations.
 The directorate opened the Center for Emergency Management in January 2011.